 - Coastal processes, beach erosion, and shoreline migration (Paul Gayes, Patrick Limber, Zhixiong Shen, Eric Wright)

 - Geologic development and sedimentology of coastal, shelf, and wetland environments (Till Hanebuth, Zhixiong Shen, Richard Viso, Eric Wright)

 - Landscape evolution (Patrick Limber, Eric Wright)

 - Zhixiong Shen, Ph.D.
-(Assistant Professor) received his B.Sc. from the Department of Urban and Environmental Sciences in Peking University, China in 2002 and Ph.D. from the Department of Geography in the University of Liverpool, Britain in 2007.
+(Assistant Professor) received his B.Sc. from the Department of Urban and Environmental Sciences at Peking University, China in 2002 and his Ph.D. from the Department of Geography at the University of Liverpool, Britain in 2007.
 Shen worked as a McWilliams Postdoctoral Research Associate during 2007-2012 and a Research Assistant Professor during 2012-2014 at Tulane University, and joined Coastal Carolina University in August 2014.
-Shen has research interests in quaternary geochronology, earth surface processes, neotectonics, environmental change, sea-level change and fluvial and coastal geology.
+Shen has research interests in quaternary geochronology, earth surface processes, neotectonics, environmental change, sea-level change, and fluvial and coastal geology.

 - Eric Wright, Ph.D.
 (Professor) is a marine and coastal geologist.
 His research interests focus on the geologic development and sedimentology of coastal, shelf, and wetland environments.